 If you’re not into playing at the tables, or even if you just want a break from them, you can visit the Salle de Renaissance or the Salle des Amériques, where you’ll find various rows of slot machines.
 If you do fancy a go on the gaming tables but have never played before, it’s worth learning how to play the key games and getting some practice in before you sit down to test your luck.
 With a bit of practice, you can persuade Lady Luck to work more firmly in your favour when you get down to business.

 Did you know?
 The song ‘The man who broke the bank at Monte Carlo’ was inspired by Charles Wells, who won £60,000 in 1891.
+Check out the biggest winnings at the Casino de Monte-Carlo.

 Dressing for the casino